Skip to main content

 Acceptable use policy: Before rolling out to a team, define what Claude Code is and is not authorised to do.
 Common boundaries worth specifying: no connection to production databases via MCP, no shell commands that affect infrastructure, no use with code repositories containing customer personal data without DPA review.

-Audit trail: Agentic tool use does not produce a native audit log by default.
-If your organisation needs to demonstrate that a human was in control of decisions affecting code quality or system state, you will need to configure this explicitly through Claude Code's hooks or session logging.
+Audit trail: If your organisation needs to demonstrate that a human was in control of decisions affecting code quality or system state, configure this explicitly through hooks, permission settings, and usage monitoring.
+Anthropic documents hooks for events such as PreToolUse and PostToolUse, and points enterprise teams toward managed policies and OpenTelemetry metrics for monitoring.

 Pilot-to-Rollout Sequencing